Urban-Meteorology-Reading/UMEP-Docs/docs/source/DevelopmentGuidelines.rst

 report to team.

-The process can also be applied to a 32-bit machine, but the choice of python2.7 and set up for MinGW-w64 will be different.
+The process can also be applied to a 32-bit machine, but the choice of Python 3.7 and set up for MinGW-w64 will be different.
 This has not been tested, and perhaps shouldn’t be encouraged if SUEWS is being developed and tested on/for 64-bit architecture.

 Before starting any of the required steps it is recommended that any version of Python, mingw, and Cygwin be removed from the machine if possible.
-If you already have Python 2.7 and MinGW installed, or have followed the procedure below then go to the instructions on developing fortran-python interface.
+If you already have Python 3.7 and MinGW installed, or have followed the procedure below then go to the instructions on developing fortran-python interface.

 System Setup
 ^^^^^^^^^^^^

 #.
-Download Python 2.7.XX : download from:
+Download Python 3.7.XX : download from:
-   `here <http://www.python.org/downloads>`__ and install to directory C:\\Python27<!--
+   `here <http://www.python.org/downloads>`__ and install to directory C:\\Python37.

 #.
 Add to PATH environment variable:

-    C:\\Python27
+    C:\\Python37

-    C:\\Python27\\libs
+    C:\\Python37\\libs

     C:\\Python\\Scripts